oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 }
 ```

-Not quite done.
-Since your application is already authenticated with OAuth2 using Okta, you need to make these two security configuration classes play nicely with each other.
+Almost finished!
+Since your application is already authenticated with OIDC  using Okta, you need to make these two security configuration classes play nicely with each other.
 Add the `@Order` annotations to both so `ActuatorSecurityConfig` takes precedence.
-This will allow you to refresh the configuration via `/actuator/refresh` without triggering the OAuth2 flow.
+This will allow you to refresh the configuration via `/actuator/refresh` without triggering the OAuth 2.0 flow.

 Your application class should now look like this: